Blog

 At this stage, you’ll employ the help of a contractor to oversee the process.
 You’ll work closely with their team to ensure everything runs smoothly.
 You may also want to bring in a designer or architect at this stage.

-You may be able to get your landlord to pay for the entirety of the buildout by pursuing a flexible lease arrangement, such as a coworking management agreement.
+You may even be able to get your landlord to pay for the entirety of the buildout by pursuing a flexible lease arrangement, such as a coworking management agreement.

 Step 5: Find the right furniture